SSoelvsten/adiar/FUTURE_WORK.md

 assignments in lexicographical order, but that may cost extra in I/Os.
 One may instead go for minimizing the distance travelled when picking a child.

-### Coudert's and Madre's Restrict
+### Coudert's and Madre's BDD functions
-The current _Restrict_ algorithm is the basic algorithm of Bryant, but one has been proposed in [[Coudert90](#references)] that is very different and may be used in Verification.
-They also proposed algorithms with the name _Constrain_ and _Expand_.
+In [[Coudert90](#references)] was proposed three functions, that are of interest for the field of verification.
+Inspired by the naming in BuDDy the three functions
+are:

+- `bdd_simplify`: Their _Restrict_ function
+- `bdd_constrain`: Their _Constrain_ function
+- `bdd_expand`: Their _Expand_ function

 ### Variable reordering

-Currently, _Adiar_ only uses a static ordering of the variables, but since the size of the BDD is heavily influenced by the order chosen then many BDD libraries provide variable reordering algorithms, or do these themselves behdind the scenes.
+Currently, _Adiar_ only uses a static ordering of the variables, but since the size of the BDD is heavily influenced by the order chosen then many BDD libraries provide variable reordering algorithms, or even do these themselves behind the scenes.

+This essentially involves two steps:

+- Implement a `bdd_replace` function that is given a label_tuple file
+- Implement heuristics that generate the label_tuple file for the `bdd_replace`, that then can be run with a `bdd_reorder` function.

-How one can rephrase these algorithms within the design of _Adiar_ will probably require quite a bit of creativity, understanding of the I/O model and also of the original variable reordering algorithms.
+How one can rephrase these within the design of _Adiar_ will probably require quite a bit of creativity, understanding of the I/O model and also of the original variable reordering algorithms.

+The question also is, what should we do when using a reordered BDD?
+Should the renaming be explicit to the user, or should it stay transparent?
+The latter would result in many more changes in the data types and all other algorithms.

 ## Optimising the BDD